kamax-matrix/mxisd/docs/faq.md

 So mxisd is like your gatekeeper and guardian angel.
 It does not change what you already know, just adds some nice simple features on top of it.

+### I'm not sure I understand what an "Identity server" is supposed to be or do
+The current Identity service API is more a placeholder, as the Matrix devs did not have time so far to really work on what they want to do with that part of the ecosystem.
+Therefore, "Identity" is a misleading word currently.
+Given the scope of the current Identity Service API, it would be best called "Invitation service".

+Because the current scope is so limited and no integration is done with the Homeserver, there was a big lack of features for groups/corporations/organisation.
+This is where mxisd comes in.

+mxisd implements the Identity Service API and also a set of features which are expected by regular users, truly living up to its "Identity server" name.

 ### I already use the synapse LDAP3 auth provider, why should I care about mxisd?
 The [synapse LDAP3 auth provider](https://github.com/matrix-org/matrix-synapse-ldap3) is not longer maintained and only handles on specific flow: validate credentials at login.